 Teaching and subject expertise

-My teaching and subject expertise includes teaching and learning techniques required of an effective teacher in the Lifelong Learning context.
+My teaching and subject expertise includes teaching and learning techniques required of an effective teacher in the Post Compulsory context.

 It also includes the development of assessment principles , purposes and terminology as well as the exploration and development of aspects of the psychology of learning, enhancing knowledge and understanding of a range of theories and approaches to communication and learning.